-Strategy reduces risk of multiorgan involvement.
+Four-point strategy reduces risk of multiorgan involvement.

 Focusing on these issues provides a logical framework for teams to identify, triage, and treat presenting patients.
 Vanderbilt University Medical Center researchers have recently published an updated, expanded version of this four-question framework in the journal Orthopedic Clinics of North America.

-“The goal is to provide optimal treatment for musculoskeletal infections, and importantly to keep a child from going into a state of multi-organ dysfunction,” said Stephanie Moore-Lotridge, Ph.D., assistant professor of orthopeadics at VUMC.
+“The goal is to provide optimal treatment for musculoskeletal infections and, importantly, to keep a child from going into a state of multiorgan dysfunction,” said Stephanie Moore-Lotridge, Ph.D., assistant professor of orthopeadics at VUMC.

 “Kids are very resilient.
 But if the infection is really robust with a powerful inflammatory response, this can lead to organ dysfunction across the body that can be fatal.”